Bill and Bessie Too prepare to head south

 26 October 2002

-All next morning and part of the afternoon we wound up a valley, then climbed countless switchbacks, gradually inching toward the pass.
+All next morning and part of the afternoon I wound up a valley, then climbed countless switchbacks, gradually inching toward the pass.
 A Hindu temple and Buddhist prayer flags marked the summit, which had just a bit of snow.
 Everyone knows that one must take shoes off before entering temples, but here and atop Khardung La, visitors were mercifully allowed to keep their shoes on when treading across the ice-cold temple floors!

 The road made a great sweeping curve down the other side of the pass to the Morey Plain.
-This series of wide valleys has no streams or springsI would have to keep going to the river at Pang, about 60 km away, for the next water source.
-Some helpful tailwinds gave added speed across the flat terrain to the brink of the canyon above Pang.
-A steep descent led to a tent village near the river, which we reached as darkness fell.
+This series of wide valleys has no streams or springs—I would have to keep going to the river at Pang, about 60 km away, for the next water source.
+Helpful tailwinds gave added speed across the flat terrain to the brink of the canyon above Pang.
+A steep descent led to a tent village near the river, which I reached as darkness fell.
 The day's ride had been a breathtaking 101 km!
 A Ladakhi woman led me into her parachute-tent hotel and fixed up a good dinner.
 I collapsed in the adjacent dormitory tent afterward.

 Much of the road between Leh and Manali passes through wilderness, visited only in the summer by nomads, motorists, cyclists, and trekkers.
 Roadside tent camps all pack up and go home from October to early June.
 The road has been paved due to its importance for the military, but landslides and washouts have taken out the asphalt in thousands of places.

 Back on the road, it was just a short ride to the confluence of the Bhaga and Chandra Rivers, which becomes the Chandrabhaga or Chenab.
 I turned downriver past prosperous-looking villages.
 Local people were busy harvesting potatoes and bagging them for transport out before snows cut off all roads to the area.
-Large pine and fir trees began covering the mountainsides as I descended the warm valley.
+Large pine and fir trees covering the mountainsides in the warm valley.
 A side trip led up a ridge to the unusual Triloknath Temple, presided over by a Buddhist monk.
-The central deity is Buddhista white marble Avalokitesvara (god of compassion), flanked by a bronze Maitreya (future Buddha) and the Hindu gods Ganesh and Shiva.
+The central deity is Buddhist—a white marble Avalokitesvara (god of compassion), flanked by a bronze Maitreya (future Buddha) and the Hindu gods Ganesh and Shiva.
 The shikara-style temple looks Hindu from the outside, and the monk gave out prasad (blessed sweets) as in a Hindu temple.
 Pilgrims from both religions come here.
 I spent the night in Udaipur, just 2650 meters (9,000 feet) in elevation.

-These colorful rock layers appeared in a tributary canyon of the Indus.
-We had begun the climb to Taglang La (5328 m)the world's second highest road pass.
+These colorful rock layers appeared in a tributary canyon

 Rumtse Village

-We've descended the Gata Loops to this wide valley after crossing the double pass
+I've descended the Gata Loops to this wide valley after crossing the double pass

 of Lachalung La (5060 m) and Nakli La (4900 m).
 The tent camp of Sarchu,